vishwagna/DataScience_Project/README.md

 - Winners of sports events in 2022 and 2023

 ## Models Developed
-  - run ml_models.ipynb file to run the models.
+  - run 'ml_models.ipynb' file to run the models.

 ### Model 1: Winner Prediction Model